The concrete demo process is a simple, straightforward process IF you know how to do it right.

-Should I remove the concrete or just repair it?
+Should I repair or remove the concrete?

 Generally, complete concrete removal is your best option if any of the following are occurring on your driveway, patio, sidewalk, or slab:

 - Multiple cracks - wide and deep cracks that are uneven/settled on one side

 - Frost heave - part of the concrete is pushed up due to the frost that occurs in colder climates